Pest Control CostPest Control PricingPest Control

 Travel fees: Rural or remote locations may incur additional travel fees.

 Attic cleanup: Wildlife infestations often involve significant insulation contamination.
-Attic cleanup and insulation replacement is typically a separate quote from removal and exclusion — budget $2,000–$8,000+ for a full attic restoration.
+Attic cleanup and insulation replacement is typically a separate estimate from removal and exclusion — budget $2,000–$8,000+ for a full attic restoration.

 Follow-up visits: Understand how many visits are included in a quoted price — some companies include 2–3 follow-ups in the initial price; others charge per visit.